 Residents are most likely to participate when it’s easy to get involved.
 This means cities need to put effort into making engagement easier.
 And one of the best ways of achieving this is leveraging technology to make engagement more accessible.
 Apps are still one of the best ways to do this.
 GovTech influencer and Pulitzer Prize-winning journalist Karen Hunter knew this when she asked recent Hack Reactor grad Justin Webb to build a new app to connect her listeners to content and causes they care about.

-San Antonio, Texas, found an entirely different way of bringing City Hall to the broader community, providing a bilingual English/Spanish website with comprehensive, Spanish-language resources – thereby ensuring that the Spanish-speaking segment of the city’s population is equally aware of city services.
-Moreover, when holding engagement events, the City did so in both languages so that all community members felt welcome and comfortable participating without language serving as a barrier.
+San Jose, California, found an entirely different way of bringing City Hall to the broader community, providing a multilingual website with comprehensive, multi-language resources – thereby ensuring that every resident of the City is equally aware of its services.

 4. Don’t Ignore the Amazing Force of Resident Capacity

 Residents have the power to do fantastic work when they pool their resources together on issues they are passionate about.
 Harnessing that power can make a real change in a city.

 One city where you can really feel what residents have achieved is Chicago, Illinois, where a group of twenty residents operate a civic institution called Chi Hack Night that runs civic projects and events.
 The mission of the organization is to inspire and promote civic engagement and technology; and its values include everything from promoting transparency and accountability to advocating for justice and positive social change.
 The group has grown in size and scope and Chi Hack Night has become a fully incorporated, membership-driven non-profit organization that is committed to using the power of civic engagement to improve quality of life in the city.